 Peloton tries to keep its brand and its teachers away from partisan politics, which this past year tainted everything from mask requirements to voter access.
 Last month, the company made news when it joined other companies in banning #StopTheSteal on its app, the Verge reported.
 Perhaps its biggest controversy came in December 2019 over an ad about a husband who gives his wife a Peloton bike; the ad was lambasted as sexist and the company’s stock tumbled by 9 percent.

-Catering to riders looking for more explicitly upbeat and spiritual rides, Peloton launched “Sundays with Love” in fall 2019, a weekly series advertised with images of Love, on the bike, in purple — a color that represents royalty and is the color of the robe placed on Jesus before his crucifixion.
+Catering to riders looking for more explicitly upbeat and spiritual rides, Peloton launched “Sundays with Love” in fall 2019, a weekly series advertised with images of Love, on the bike, in purple — a color that represents royalty and is the color of the robe placed on Jesus before his crucifixion in the Bible.
 A wispy, spirit-like version of herself falls away from her body as her outstretched arm and eyes point upward.
 The classes are sermon-like, with scripture-sounding narratives and expressions familiar to churchgoers about “moments of grace,” calls to “surrender yourself” and lots of references to letting go of judgment and accepting what is.

 Love studied theology as an undergraduate at the Catholic school Fordham University and talks regularly of her faith.
 She was quoted in a 2019 New York Times profile as saying she attends Redeemer Downtown, a popular conservative Presbyterian congregation in Lower Manhattan.
 Her soundtracks include many secular songs with names like “Hallelujah,” “Higher Love,” and “Hey Soul Sister” and a light sprinkle of songs from overtly Christian artists including Tauren Wells and Steven Curtis Chapman.

 “Sundays with Love” quickly became popular, leading to a passionate following but also division that continues on social media.